Trip Details

 Day 01:Arrive in Kathmandu (1400m) and Transfer to the Hotel

 You will arrive in Kathmandu today and this is also the first day of the trip.
 Magic Expeditions’ representative will welcome you at the airport and drive you to the trip hotel.
 There is nothing special planned for today.
 We will let you know the meeting time on your arrival.
-You have a free time today to explore the area that you will be staying.
-Or you can simply stay back at the hotel and take good rest after a long traveling journey.
+You have some free time today to explore the area where you will be staying.
+Or you can simply stay back at the hotel and take a good rest after a long traveling journey.

 • Dinner